HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 ##### Description of terms

-Please refer to [Glossary](glossary.md) document for relevant terms of cluster deployment
+Please refer to the [Glossary](glossary.md) document for relevant terms of cluster deployment

 ##### Function use instruction